The Knight and The Moth: Rachel Gillig’s Best Yet?

 “Nothing but ink and the persuasive quill can devise what is true. “

 There’s a weight to the Aisling Cathedral, haunting in the way it lingers.
 The water is slick and oily yet fragrant, smelling of rotting flowers.
-It is looming and oppressive, settling in your psyche like a hushed whisper.
+It looms and is oppressive, settling in your psyche like a hushed whisper.
 Oftentimes, I am not one for long chapters; I crave the gratification that comes when you start the next page.
 But The Knight and the Moth is different.
 Its longer chapters allow me to sink into the story.
 Luxuriating in the prose, letting the feel of them slip across my mind like something dark and decadent.

 A Dangerous Magical World…

 Threaded through all of the unraveling is the mystery of the Diviners.
 Slowly disappearing into the abyss.
 Throughout this mist-cloaked tale of a young prophetess, questions arise.
-Like why is the King drinking the water?
+Like, why is the King drinking the water?
 A force meant to awaken the magic in the foundlings with the magic within should have no effect on him.
 Right?

 Where One Dark Window was Tarot, this itself is the Universe, whispering through synchronicities, nudging you along your path.
-At the heart of all are the Omens, unearthly figures once human now made of living stone.
+At the heart of all are the Omens, unearthly figures once human, now made of living stone.
 A good portent is more than fortune; it’s recognition, a mark of respect, a name spoken in reverence.
 But when those portents turn dark, it’s bad luck.
 The world tilts on its axis—everything fractures.
 And you are left grasping for a way to right a wrong you were never meant to see.

 The pacing may be slow, but it carries a weightless allure, siphoning away your thoughts bit by bit.
-It’s ethereal, like the glow of lights in space, dancing upon the pages, casting an otherwordly beauty to the plot.
+It’s ethereal, like the glow of lights in space, dancing upon the pages, casting an otherworldly beauty to the plot.

 “I was wondering what it would be like.
-Watching you Unravel.”
+Watching you unravel.”

 Reading The Knight and The Moth has chills tracing my spine.
 And in this, it is not lost on me that this has the potential to be the next big romantasy phenomenon of 2025.
 It’s pure joy, a book you get lost in.
 One you won’t want to put down.
 Losing time as you turn page after page long into the night.

 Fans of Jennifer L. Armentrout, Leigh Bardugo, Hannah Whitten, and Alix E. Harrow will find themselves lost in its spellbinding world, where faith is tested, fate is cruel, and the pull between Sybil and Knight Rodrick and their slow burn romance is as inevitable as nightfall.
-Could this be the next big romantasy phenomenon?
-Only time will tell, but I have a feeling this dark gem of a book might be your next obsession.

-Thank you to Orbit for sending me an ARC of this book.
+Thank you to Orbit for sending me an ARC of The Knight and the Moth to read and review.
 When I pulled it out of the envelope, I screamed and ran around my house to show my kids, but I only got a “Yeah, mom, great.”
 They don’t appreciate good books.
-Pre-order The Knight and The Moth now at your local indie bookstore.

 You May Also Like: